 Cathy chose to have her treatments done with Karmanos Cancer Institute in Detroit because of their variety of treatment options, use of experimental treatments, reputations for care and support to their patients and their vast experience with fighting cancer.
 She showed what true strength and determination is by not only fighting cancer for as long as she did but also by participating in experimental treatments in hopes of being able to help others long after she was gone.

-Lesley Elizabeth will honor Cathy, her memory and fight by donating $1.00 from every bottle sold of our Limited Edition Wicked Good Salt, during the month of October, to Karmanos Cancer Institute.
-This version of the Wicked Good Salt is made with Pink Himalayan Salt which is what gives it a pink glow. $120 dollars was raised and donated in her memory.
+Lesley Elizabeth choose to honor Cathy, her memory and fight by donating $1.00 from every bottle sold of our 2018 Limited Edition Wicked Good Salt, during the month of October, to Karmanos Cancer Institute.
+This version of the Wicked Good Salt was made with Pink Himalayan Salt which is what gave it a pink glow. $120 dollars was raised and donated in her memory.
 We hope to raise more in the coming years by making this a yearly tradition.

 Cathy’s love for her children, horses, camping, unplanned adventures, bonfires and a damn good margarita still lives in our hearts and in the building blocks of our company.

 You can learn more about Karmanos Cancer Institution by visiting their website: https://www.karmanos.org/home

 “Well….does that bring back memories!
 I can just see Cathy beavering away in the warehouse .
 Always a smile.
 How we all miss her.
 As for anecdotes, I’m really bad at that.
 I do remember however the time we were at the Show, Cathy bravely sporting a headscarf, and the woman owner from one of our competitors came rushing from the booth to give Cathy a hug.
 It just made Cathy’s day so much easier to bear.
 I guess that shows us the thorough kindness of people who share a burden.” ~ Lizzie, Founder